-Score every ballot - points range from 1 (poor) to 6 (excellent).
+Score every speech- points range from 1 (poor) to 6 (excellent).

-Competitors should not receive extra points for questioning, however it should help determine ranking if the speech points are tied.
+Competitors should not receive extra points for questioning; however, it should help determine ranking if the speech points are

 Your opinion on the topic should not influence the ranking.